Complete Guide to Identifying Acoustic Guitar Shapes and Sizes

 1. Parlor Guitars

 Parlor guitars are the smallest type of acoustic guitar, often favored for their portability and vintage charm.
 They have a narrow body with a midrange-heavy tone, making them perfect for fingerpicking and folk music.
-Their compact size makes them easy to carry, and they are often chosen by musicians on the move.

 Key Characteristics